tuchandra/sitev1/content/resume.md

 # Resume
 This is a web version of my resume; if you'd like, you can view a PDF [here](https://tusharc.dev/static/resume.pdf).

 tl;dr: I'm currently a data scientist at Nielsen.
 I did my master's in computer science and undergrad in computer science and the [Integrated Science Program](https://www.isp.northwestern.edu/), both at Northwestern (go 'cats!).
-My email address is me [at] this domain.
+My email address is me@(this domain).

 ## Employment
 **Data Scientist - Nielsen** (July 2018 - present)